vcharpenay/urdf-store-exp/README.md

 | 4102 | 53284 | 48754 | 11456 | 20685 | 8401 | 29086 | 15803 | 27259 |
 | 8198 | 99141 | 78339 | 17515 | 36880 | 17456 | 54336 | 20886 | 38401 |

+Sizes are expressed in byte.
+HDT headers were not included in the results.

 ### Query processing time

 |     | EXI processing time | Total time | Number of triples | Result size (RDF/EXI) |